valerie-maher/valerie-maher.github.io/docs/_posts/2022-01-26-the-future.markdown

 categories: examples
 ---

+TODO: Investigate difference between local env and prod.
+The future flag in `_config.yml` doesn't seem to be working on prod.

 What happens if I set the publish date in the future?

 Oooh, it looks like Jekyll is smart enough to not display future-dated articles.
 It seems to be based on the Front Matter date field, not the date in the file name.